 The Battle of Bannockburn, 1314 – a crucial event in Scotland’s story.
 Scotland, the underdogs, pull it off.
 The opposition blame the poor condition of the pitch.
-Admittedly, it isn’t the most scenic of Scotland’s battlefields.
-Don't blame King Robert tho.
+Admittedly, it isn’t the most scenic of Scotland’s battlefields but don’t blame King Robert.

-The Battle of Bannockburn was fought in June of 1314 and gained Scotland almost four centuries of independence, until its aristocracy sold out to a London parliament in 1707.
+The Battle of Bannockburn was fought in June of 1314 and re-gained for Scotland almost four centuries of independence, until its aristocracy sold out to a London parliament in 1707.
 (The ordinary folk didn’t have a vote back then.)

 Now, for Scots, the date of Bannockburn is probably the best-known historical event in the nation’s history.
 However, it is a very long time ago now and today’s Scotland is mostly looking to its future rather than living in its past.

 Still, it doesn’t stop the tourism industry (amongst others) from keeping the story of Bannockburn alive.
 But there’s only one little drawback about the actual Battle of Bannockburn.

 What was King Robert I thinking about when he selected the battlefield?

 It’s June 1314…just ahead of kick-off.

 Come with me…to a warm summer day more than 700 years ago.
 Picture the scene.
 It is midsummer in June 1314 and King Robert is surveying the landscape near Stirling.